“Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for.”

 You can simply say them out loud to yourself.
 If you want to take it to the next level, you can write them in a journal.

 After initially disciplining yourself to write your gratitude in a journal, you will eventually build the habit of doing it daily without thinking about it.

 It becomes automatic and second nature, just like brushing your teeth in the morning.
 Performing gratitude act first thing after you wake up will increase your success rate because that’s when your willpower is at its highest.

 2. Thoughtful Messages

-Your friend will appreciate you for sending that message!
+Your friend will appreciate you for sending that gesture.

-To take it to the next level, you can go more in depth in your gratitude by writing a longer and specific message in the form of an email.
+To take it to the next level, you can go more in-depth in your gratitude by writing a longer and specific message in the form of an email or a phone call.

 I was fortunate he taught both my trigonometry and advanced placement statistics classes.